DIKU-EDU/kudos/docs/builtin-drivers.rst

 Polling means that the kernel again and again asks the (virtual, in this case) hardware if anything new has come up.
-Depending on interrupt handlers means that the hardware signals the kernel when a change has occured.
+Depending on interrupt handlers means that the hardware signals the kernel when a change has occurred.

 The polling driver is needed when booting up, since interrupts are disabled.
 It is also useful in kernel panic situations, because interrupt handlers might not be relied on in such error cases.

-Perhaps the easiest way to use the polling TTY driver is using the builtin functions ``kwrite`` and ``kprintf`` (defined in ``kudos/lib/libc.h``).
+Perhaps the easiest way to use the polling TTY driver is using the built-in functions ``kwrite`` and ``kprintf`` (defined in ``kudos/lib/libc.h``).
 See ``kudos/drivers/polltty.h`` and ``kudos/drivers/$ARCH/polltty.c`` for the implementation and documentation of the driver itself.

+.. _interrupt-driven-tty:

 Interrupt-driven TTY Driver
 ---------------------------